-Search Engine Optimization (SEO).
-Those three words are enough to send some business owners into a state of confusion.
 Ever tried to explain SEO to non-industry friends at a party?
+It’s difficult!
 SEO can be, but doesn’t have to be, confusing.
-Maybe you already know the basics of things like keywords, but you aren’t getting the results you want.
-So where exactly do you focus when you want to improve the ranking of your website?
-We’ve got some solutions for you in this easy-to-follow list of SEO improvements you can make today.
+Maybe you already know the basics of things like keywords, but if you still aren’t getting the results you want, we’ve got some solutions for you in this easy-to-follow list of SEO improvements you can make today.

 What is SEO and do I actually need it?